bytecodealliance/arf-strings/arf-proposal.md

 All WASI filenames, command-line arguments, and environment variables are valid UTF-8 strings, using the same definition as the [wasm core spec](https://webassembly.github.io/spec/core/binary/values.html#binary-utf8).

-When the host environment has strings, in particular filenames, which aren't UTF-8, implementations may do any of the following:
+When the host environment has strings, in particular filenames, which aren't a known and well-formed Unicode encoding, implementations may do any of the following:

  - Use the host locale environment variables to determine the encoding and transparently transcode the strings into UTF-8.
  - Return `EILSEQ` on calls which encounter invalid UTF-8 names.